posted September 23, 2020

-Lollipop chicken is gaining popularity in the BBQ scene these days, and for good reason.
+Chicken lollipops are gaining popularity in the BBQ scene these days, and for good reason.
 Affordable chicken drumsticks are trimmed right at the bone joint and the chicken is shaped to form little handheld meat lollipops.
 My version includes a bacon wrap before hitting the grill for a low and slow smoke session.

 To add that final touch that will really make these chicken lollipops feel like candy, I baste liberally with a super sweet and shiny BBQ glaze.
 You can use your favorite competition style BBQ sauce, but my absolute favorite sauce for these chicken lollipops is my homemade Whiskey Peach BBQ Sauce.
 It is just thin enough to thoroughly coat the chicken lollipops while letting that smoked bacon shine through.
 And bonus?
 If you’d rather have a bottle of this stuff pre-made and ready to go, we sell this BBQ sauce (and a few others!) in our shop, Patio Provisions.

 How to Make Chicken Lollipops

 There are two methods for getting your chicken lollipops ready for the grill.
 Some people use kitchen shears to snip through the skin and connective tissue right at the base of the meat and then remove the skin leaving the bone joint in tact.
-You can see exactly what that method looks like HERE in my Honey Garlic Chicken Lollipops recipe.
+You can see exactly what that method looks like in my Honey Garlic Chicken Lollipops recipe.

 My current favorite way to prepare them now is to use a sharp knife and cut clean through the bone right below the joint.
 From there you simply push the skin and meat down from the bone so the bone is exposed.
 Once your bones are exposed, you can wrap them in foil to prevent the bone from turning dark during the smoking process.

 Next up, wrap the seasoned chicken lollipop in bacon.
 I recommend using regular bacon for this recipe, nothing too thick or thin.
 As you wrap your bacon, make sure to tuck the ends of the bacon pieces into the bacon above it.
 This prevents the ends from coming loose during the smoking process.
 If you aren’t confident in your bacon end tucking abilities, go ahead and use a toothpick to secure the bacon.

 Normally with chicken you are aiming for an internal temperature of 165 degrees, but with drumsticks I like to grill to 185 degrees F. After you glaze the lollipops, close the lid and allow the chicken to continue cooking.
 The meat will still be incredibly juicy and the higher temperature will break down some of the connective tissue in the drumstick so you don’t end up with any stringy or chewy pieces.

-Bacon Wrapped Chicken Lollipop Recipe Video
+Bacon Wrapped Chicken Lollipops Recipe

 - 6 chicken drumsticks

-- 2 Tablespoons Hey Grill Hey’s Sweet BBQ Rub link in recipe notes
+- 2 Tablespoons Signature Sweet Rub

 - 6 strips bacon

-- 1/2 cup Whiskey Peach BBQ sauce link in recipe notes
+- ½ cup Whiskey Peach BBQ sauce

-Whiskey Peach BBQ Sauce: https://heygrillhey.com/recipe/whiskey-peach-barbecue-sauce/
+Whiskey Peach BBQ Sauce: https://heygrillhey.com/whiskey-peach-barbecue-sauce/